-Stogo Applicant Stage A. Site selection Applicant A. Site Selection Review LPA BNG planning policy and guidance.
-2. Review national BNG planning policy, national guidance and legislation including regulations.
-3. Ensure ecological advice is incorporated into site selection: Undertake baseline ecological surveys - use the statutory metric as early as possible to understand the impact of development and opportunities through site selection to minimise ecological harm.
-Apply the mitigation hierarchy and biodiversity gain hierarchy to site selection.
+Stone Applicant Stage A. Site selection Applicant 1.
+Review LPA BNG planning policy and guidance.
+A. Site Selection , , , , 2.
+Review national BNG planning policy, national guidance and legislation including regulations.
+3. Ensure ecological advice is incorporated into site selection: Undertake baseline ecological surveys - use the appropriate metric as early as possible to understand the impact of development and opportunities through site selection to minimise ecological harm. opportunition in rough one concession to minimum concession manning Apply the mitigation hierarchy and biodiversity gain hierarchy to site selection.
 If considering off-site solutions, apply the Wyre spatial hierarchy.
 B. Pre- Review LPA BNG planning policy and guidance. submission / pre- 2.
 Review national BNG planning policy, national guidance and application legislation including regulations. advice 3.
 Undertake ecological surveys at an appropriate time of the year.
 4. Follow the mitigation hierarchy and biodiversity gain hierarchy and record the steps taken to minimise habitat harm.
-5. Calculate the pre-development (baseline) and, where possible, post- development biodiversity value using the statutory metric.
+5. Calculate the pre-development (baseline) and, where possible, post- development biodiversity value using the appropriate metric.
 6. Identify the BNG solution and apply the spatial hierarchy with preference given to on-site biodiversity replacement and net gain where this is an ecologically acceptable solution.
 7. Develop the supporting evidence including the Biodiversity Gain Statement, Draft Biodiversity Gain Plan and Draft Habitat Management and Monitoring Plan.
 8. In the cases where irreplaceable habitat is present, identify the bespoke compensation solution.
 9. If considering off-site solutions, apply the Wyre spatial hierarchy if not already done so.
 10. Seek pre-application advice from the LPA.
 C. Submission Ensure national and local validation requirements have been met and validation before submitting the application.

-Stage Applicant 2.
-Planning application documentation to include (see this guidance for further details of what is required and when): As a minimum, a completed statutory metric to baseline level using the latest edition at the time of submission.
+Stage Applicant Make sure the planning application form BNG section has been correctly completed.
+Real Planning application documentation to include (see this guidance for further details): As a minimum, a completed statutory metric to baseline level including condition sheets using the latest edition at the time of submission.
 Biodiversity Gain Statement (see above), draft Biodiversity Gain Plan if available, draft Habitat Management and Monitoring Plan if available.
 3. In cases where off-site habitat enhancement or creation is proposed and where this information is available: Details of the necessary legal and financial arrangements to ensure implementation is in line with the BNG Plan.
 Evidence that the off-site provision has been registered or where this is not the case, a statement identifying progress in registering off-site habitat land with the national registration scheme.
 D. Consideration Review advice from LPA where submitted proposal is unsatisfactory and address concerns.Begin process to secure on and off site BNG including legal agreements with the LPA or other parties (as appropriate and necessary).
 3. Application to register off-site habitat enhancement and/or creation.
 E. Pre commencement Secure on and off-site net gain.
 Register with the national scheme for off-site solutions and allocate to the development in question.
-3. Submit final BNG Plan to the LPA using the national template.4.
+Submit final BNG Plan to the LPA using the national template.
 Submit final Habitat Management and Monitoring Plan using the natural England Template.
 Amend final Biodiversity Gain Plan/Habitat Management and Monitoring Plan if necessary.
 F. Commencement On-site BNG monitoring undertaken in line with the Habitat Management and Monitoring Plan.
 Where required, submit monitoring reports to the LPA in line with the Habitat Management and Monitoring Plan.